samvera-deprecated/hydra/doc/Dive-into-Hydra.md

-This tutorial is known to work with [hydra](http://rubygems.org/gems/hydra) release version 6.1.0.
+This tutorial is tested to work with [hydra](http://rubygems.org/gems/hydra) release version 7.0.0.
 _Please update this wiki to reflect any other versions that have been tested._

 # Prerequisites